savvasha/detailed-player-stats-for-sportspress/readme.txt

 1. Player Statistics meta-box BEFORE
 2. Player Statistics meta-box AFTER
 3. Thickbox modal window in action!
+4. Display performances and minutes option in SportsPress Players Settings page

 == Changelog ==

+= 1.1.0 =

+* Add the option to the user to select if performances or/and minutes will be displayed

 = 1.0.1 =